Eidsiva-Energi/terraform-modules/confluent-kafka/topic/README.md

 For a more detailed explination of all the different schema options, check out: [More advanced JSON schema options](detailedJsonExample.md)

 ### AVRO
 Our Kafka platform also supports AVRO schemas/messages.
-Below is a basic schema example
+Below is a basic schema example:

 ```JSON
 {